Speak at the planning sub-committee

 You can request to speak at the planning sub-committee when they are making a decision on a planning application that you submitted a written representation about.

-If an application is being decided by the planning sub-committee, then everyone who has made a representation is notified.
+If an application is being decided by the planning sub-committee, then we notify everyone who has made a representation.

 If you want to speak at the meeting, contact firstname.lastname@example.org no later than 4pm on the working day before the meeting.

-Material must be submitted to firstname.lastname@example.org by 4pm on the working day before the meeting.
-Requests submitted after the deadline are not accepted.
+Speakers must submit material by 4pm on the working day before the meeting to email@example.com.
+We will not accept requests submitted after the deadline.

 The chair of the sub-committee has discretion to refuse the use of such material.

 An applicant may ask to display an architectural model or samples of material at the meeting.
 They must contact us before the meeting to facilitate this as it’s not always possible.

 We send the applicant the notice of decision.
 We also publish the decision on our Planning decision notices page.

 If an application has been refused then the applicant can appeal to the Planning Inspectorate – an independent Government Agency.

 If an applicant disagrees with a condition on their approved application, they can appeal.
 Once an application is granted, objectors cannot appeal to the Planning Inspectorate except through a judicial review.
 All those who made representations are informed of any appeal and given the chance to add more comments.
 These comments are then sent to the Planning Inspectorate.